jodogne/orthanc-mammography/README.md

 Mammography plugin for Orthanc
 ==============================

-This plugin for [Orthanc](https://orthanc.uclouvain.be/) adds a deep learning algorithm to detect masses in mammograms.
+This plugin for [Orthanc](https://orthanc.uclouvain.be/) adds a **deep learning algorithm to detect masses in mammograms**.
 The inference algorithm produces DICOM-SR (structured reports) instances that are stored inside Orthanc.
 The DICOM-SR instance can then be displayed using a version of the [Stone Web viewer for